stephenjblair/ifed-project/README.md

 5. Check media query is triggered to resize element on smaller devices.

 * Point of interest select menu.
+1. Check element id `points` in index.html is passed to `searchPoints` function correctly in maps.js.
+2. Ensure option values exactly match supported place types as per Google Places API.
+3. Check console for errors.
+3. Check size of element is suitable across devices.
+4. Check media query is triggered to resize element on smaller devices.

 * Auto populate markers on map for POI chosen.
+1. Check POI returned is consistent with POI chosen.
+2. Markers that populate should be green as in `var MARKER_PATH`.
+3. Check alert box is activated if no places are found in the area selected.

 * Auto populate results of POI into a separate list in the results box.

-*General
+1. Check element id `results` in index.html is passed to `addResult` function correctly in maps.js.
+2. Check display of table is set to `none` until results are actually generated.
+3. Check styles are consitent in the results table as per the rest of the site.
+4. Check `infoWindow` function triggers pop up with POI information when clicked within the results table.
+5. Check size of element is suitable across devices.
+6. Check media query is triggered to resize element on smaller devices.

+* General

 1. Check page loads quickly across browsers and devices.
 2. Trial and error colours and styling that work well together and fit with the theme of the site.
-3. All elements checked for resposniveness across the following devices:
+3. All elements checked for responsiveness across the following devices:
-### Mobiles
+-Mobiles
 Pixel 2/XL
 iPhone 5/SE/6/7/8
 iPhone 6/7/8+
 iPhone X
 Galaxy S5/S9/S9+
-### Tablets
+- Tablets
 iPad/iPad Pro

+## Cross Browser Testing

+Chrome - 80.3% of users - [W3 Schools - April 2019 stats.](https://www.w3schools.com/browsers/default.asp)  Version 74.0.3729.131 - no errors or issues found.

+Firefox - 9.6% of users - [W3 Schools - April 2019 stats.](https://www.w3schools.com/browsers/default.asp) Quantum 67.0 - no errors or issues found.

+Safari 3.3% of users - [W3 Schools - April 2019 stats.](https://www.w3schools.com/browsers/default.asp) Version 12 - no errors or issues found.

 ## User Story Testing